KittyGiraudel/site/_posts/2015-05-18-writing-in-sublime-text.md

 - Spacegray Grey Light
 - Spacegray Eighties

-I've been running on the dark grey default theme for a while but I recently moved on to Eighties which has a browish style that is very appealing.
+I’ve been running on the dark grey default theme for a while but I recently moved on to Eighties which has a browish style that is very appealing.

 ## Customize the thing

 If there is one thing I do like with Sublime Text, it is the amount of options.
-If you haven't already, open the default settings file (_Sublime Text > Preferences > Settings - Default_) and browse through all the available options.
-You'll probably discover a thing or two.
+If you haven’t already, open the default settings file (_Sublime Text > Preferences > Settings - Default_) and browse through all the available options.
+You’ll probably discover a thing or two.

 Most options default value make sense although there are some of theme that you might want to change.
 Here is my own configuration file (omitting a few boring things), annotated with comments to explain each choice: